t4qjXH8N/ioBroker.wiffi-wz/README.md

 ## Changelog
 #### 2.1.5 (08-Feb-2020)
-- fixed "could not create a state null" error
+- fixed an error with numeric state names

 #### 2.1.4 (29-Aug-2019)
 - fixed "could not create a state null" error